-*You don’t have to rely on your memory – you have a zillion things running around in your head, how are you suppose to remember which garden plot you grew green beans in last year so you can rotate them to another plot this year?
+You have a zillion things running around in your head, how are you supposed to remember which garden plot you grew green beans in last year so you can rotate them to another plot this year?
 When you are ordering seeds how do you remember that super delicious melon variety you grew two years ago?
 When it’s July and you are impatient for that first tomato and it seems like 100 years ago that you started those seeds and you are about to give up, you can look at your journal and see the date you planted them and when to expect your first juicy fruit.

-*It helps you recognize patterns – if know last December you only collected 29 eggs because the girls are taking their winter break, you can better plan for this December (and not freak out when your girls suddenly stop laying).
-If you grow tomatoes in garden plot #2 and they do amazing, but the next year you grow the same variety in garden plot #7 and they only give you half the yield (and are you only remembering a great yield?), you can remedy the problem next time.
+Maybe last December you only collected 29 eggs because the girls are taking their winter break.
+You can better plan for this December (and not freak out when your girls suddenly stop laying).
+You grow tomatoes in garden plot #2 and they do amazing.
+Next year you grow the same variety in garden plot #7 and they only give you half the yield (and are you only remembering a great yield?).
+Maybe plot #7 doesn’t get enough sun for tomatoes.
 If you set your pepper plants in the garden at the end of April and they all died from a late frost you can avoid that mistake in the future.
-Having a journal to keep track of your farm successes and failures helps you become a better farmer.
+Having a journal to keep track of your farm’s successes and failures helps you become a better farmer.

-*It helps you keep track of expenses – maybe you don’t want to know lol!
-But I like to know how much I am spending and where it is going, so this is a really attractive feature for me so that feed bills & backyard projects don’t get out of hand and so I can more accurately plan my budget
+Maybe you don’t want to know lol!
+But I like to know how much I am spending and where it is going, so this is a really attractive feature for me.
+Feed bills & backyard projects don’t get out of hand, and I can more accurately plan my budget.

-*It can be like a scrap book of farm memories – you might have a hard time laughing now at the huge mud puddles your ducks left all over your yard after that big spring rain, but in a couple years it will give you a good chuckle.
-In the hustle of everyday life you might forget how precious it felt to hold a day old chick or the excitement your children had the first time they pulled a carrot they grew themselves.
+You might have a hard time laughing now at the huge mud puddles your ducks left all over your yard after that big spring rain.
+But in a couple of years, it will give you a good chuckle.
+In the hustle of everyday life, you might forget how precious it felt to hold a day-old chick.
+Record the excitement your children had the first time they pulled a carrot they grew themselves.

-*It helps you work towards goals – sometimes when you are in the thick of a big project it can seem like you aren’t making progress, but with a farm journal you can look back at where you started and know exactly where you are planning on going.
+Sometimes when you are in the thick of a big project it can seem like you aren’t making progress, but with a farm journal, you can look back at where you started and know exactly where you are planning on going.
 And there is just something really powerful about putting your goals and dreams down in print!

 How do I get started?

 As much as I love the computer, I will be much more likely to scribble a bit here and there in a book on my end table than to open up the laptop and type something.
 I also kind of like the idea of it being my thoughts in my own handwriting and having the ability to staple in lists or seed packets or even photos.
-And handwriting is just so “old school” in our computer driven world, it just seems to fit with farm journaling.
+And handwriting is just so “old school” in our computer-driven world, it just seems to fit with farm journaling.
 I’d rather curl up on the couch with my cat and a cup of tea than snuggle with my laptop to write.

-So I got a cheap composition notebook and started writing.
+I got a cheap composition notebook and started writing.
 Had I looked a little harder I would have got a super cute notebook like this one here, or maybe this one – oh well maybe next year!
-I keep it handy in the living room with a pen clipped to it so after collecting eggs (or produce if the weather ever warms up), it’s not hard to jot down quickly how much we harvested.
+I keep it handy in the living room with a pen clipped to it so that after collecting eggs (or produce if the weather ever warms up), it’s not hard to jot down quickly how much we harvested.